Number869/DecomposeSimplifications/README.md

 - An example of the hypothetical feature inside the code (with context)
 - (Optional) How do you see it being implemented inside the library

-Features that *"solve potential problems i might encounter in the future*" are not taken into consideration.
+Features that *"solve potential problems i might encounter in the future*" are not likely to be taken into consideration.

 # PRs